 Spaying or neutering can be done at approximately 6 months of age.
 Your pet is given an exam prior to surgery to help determine whether your pet is healthy enough to undergo the surgical procedure.
 Current vaccinations are required at the time of surgery.

-Procedures involving sutures require them to be removed in 14 days following the surgery, but many of our surgery patients do not have external sutures that need to removed.
+Procedures involving sutures require them to be removed in 14 days following the surgery.